-Editor: Rhea L. Owens, Ph.D., University of British Columbia
+Rhea L. Owens, Ph.D., University of North Dakota

 Clinical Applications of Positive Psychology: An International Perspective is the official, peer-reviewed publication of the Clinical Division of the International Positive Psychology Association.
 It is intended to be an international forum that focuses on the intersection of positive psychology theory and research and evidence-based clinical practice.
 Submissions can include empirical research and integrative reviews that emphasize clinical applications (i.e., mental health prevention, treatment, and intervention), as well as clinical features (e.g., case studies, innovative clinical intervention descriptions).
 Submissions involving the teaching, training, and supervision of clinical applications of positive psychology are also welcome.
 Evidence-based book reviews involving positive psychological clinical applications will be considered as well.
 The newsletter is published on a bi-annual basis.

 Peer review: All submissions are initially appraised by the Editor, and if found appropriate, are anonymously reviewed by experts in the field.

 These submissions include integrative reviews and empirical reports of research focusing on clinical applications of positive psychology, as well as clinical features (e.g., case studies, innovative clinical intervention descriptions).
 These should not exceed 1,000-2,000 words (including the abstract, tables and figures, but not the references).

 These submissions should review evidence-based, scholarly books involving the intersection of positive psychology and clinical applications.
 Submissions should review books released within a year of the date of submission.
 These should not exceed 500 words.